Nonlinear skin breathing modes in one-dimensional nonreciprocal mechanical lattices: Linear stability and dynamics

 \section{Linear stability and dynamics}

-In this section, we investigate the linear stability of the nonlinear skin breathing modes of Sec.~\ref{sec:skin_breathers}.
-Substituting $y_n + \delta z_n$ ($\delta \ll 1$) and within the equations of motion [Eq.~\eqref{eq:eq_motion}] and neglecting the higher order terms in $\delta$, leads to the variational equations
+We now turn to the investigation of the linear stability of the nonlinear skin breathing modes presented in Sec.~\ref{sec:skin_breathers}.
+Substituting $y_n + \delta z_n$ ($\delta \ll 1$) within the equations of motion [Eq.~\eqref{eq:eq_motion}] and neglecting the higher order terms in $\delta$, leads to the variational equations